Self-Interacting Dark Matter With a Neutrinophilic Scalar Mediator: Conclusion

 \section{Conclusion}

-In this paper we have constructed a model of majoron portal dark matter, and showed that in this model, the mediator field can be very light, allowing for the possibility of a self-interacting dark sector.
+In this paper we have constructed a model of neutrinophilic scalar mediators, and showed that in this model, the mediator field can be very light, allowing for the possibility of a self-interacting dark sector.
 We found that the dark matter reproduces the observed relic density using thermal freeze out with natural values of dimensionless coupling constants.

-We also analyzed the experimental constraints on interactions of the majoron with charged Standard Model fermions coming from collider and direct detection experiments.
-We found that extremely light mediator masses were viable; the majoron could exist in the $10-100~\mev$ range favored by small scale structure observations without being excluded by colliders, and that weak scale dark matter coupling to this majoron is viable if the high scale new physics facilitating spin-independent (-dependent) direct detection occurs above $\sim 10~\tev$ ($\sim 100 ~\gev$).
+We also analyzed the experimental constraints on interactions of the neutrinophilic scalar with charged Standard Model fermions coming from collider and direct detection experiments.
+We found that extremely light mediator masses were viable; the scalar could exist in the $10-100~\mev$ range favored by small scale structure observations without being excluded by colliders, and that weak scale dark matter coupling to this scalar is viable if the high scale new physics facilitating spin-independent (-dependent) direct detection occurs above $\sim 10~\tev$ ($\sim 100 ~\gev$).

-Majoron portal dark matter is therefore an excellent candidate for a theory of self-interacting dark matter.
-At the same time, ongoing experiments at the LHC and future experiments like BELLE 2 will will further constrain this model of dark matter, either discovering majoron portal dark matter or ruling out larger regions of parameter space.
+Neutrinophilic scalar mediators are therefore an excellent candidate for a theory of self-interacting dark matter.
+At the same time, ongoing experiments at the LHC and future experiments like BELLE 2 will will further constrain this model of dark matter, either discovering these scalars or ruling out larger regions of parameter space.
 It would be very interesting to analyze the cosmology of these models and investigate whether the issues with small scale structure can be solved; we will perform this analysis in future work.